oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `usdToEthPrice`

-The price of ETH in USD.
+The price of BNB in USD.

 **Type:** `uint public` ([18 decimals](SafeDecimalMath.md))